ntoll/ntoll.github.io/posts/twisty-passages-at-europython.md

 faith.
 Assuming the lock-downs have eased, next year's EuroPython will be in Dublin, Éire.

 I love Ireland.
+Can't wait!

-Can't wait.
-See you at next year's EuroPython.
+See you at next year's EuroPython!